 From time to time, the University develops special degree programs to provide workforce training and to enhance the professional development of service providers.
 One such program is the Inclusive Early Childhood Education Associate in Arts degree program.
-Designed to ensure that child care providers and early childhood professionals are trained to provide quality programs in which infants, toddlers and pre-schoolers with differing abilities are nurtured, the degree program admits students as a cohort based on community need.
+Designed to ensure that child care providers and early childhood professionals are trained to provide quality programs in which infants, toddlers, preschoolers, and children in the primary grades, with differing abilities are nurtured.
+The Associates in Arts program is designed for students to progress directly into the Bachelor of Arts program in order to become a certified teacher in grades K-3.